lindell/multi-gitter/README.md

 ### Usage
 ```
-Usage: multi-gitter [OPTION]...
-FILE
+Usage:
+  multi-gitter run [flags]

+Flags:
   -B, --branch string           The name of the branch where changes are committed. (default "multi-gitter-branch")
   -m, --commit-message string   The commit message.
 Will default to title + body if none is set.
-  -g, --gh-base-url string      Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used. (default "https://api.github.com/")
   -o, --org string              The name of the GitHub organization.
   -b, --pr-body string          The body of the commit message.
 Will default to everything but the first line of the commit message if none is set.
   -t, --pr-title string         The title of the PR.
 Will default to the first line of the commit message if none is set.
   -r, --reviewers strings       The username of the reviewers to be added on the pull request.

+Global Flags:
+  -g, --gh-base-url string   Base URL of the (v3) GitHub API, needs to be changed if GitHub enterprise is used. (default "https://api.github.com/")
   -T, --token string         The GitHub personal access token.
 Can also be set using the GITHUB_TOKEN enviroment variable.

 ```

 ## Example script